MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/navigation.md

 <!-- ====================================================================== -->
 ## Open DevTools

-To get started, see [Open DevTools](../open/index.md).
+See [Open DevTools](../index.md#open-devtools).
 There are a number of ways to open DevTools, either through keyboard shortcuts or menu items.

 <!-- ====================================================================== -->